angular/angular/aio/content/guide/router-tutorial-toh.md

-Select one hero and the app takes you to a hero editing screen.
+Select one hero and the application takes you to a hero editing screen.

 <div class="lightbox">
   <img src='generated/images/guide/router/hero-detail.png' alt="Crisis Center Detail">